gaehlerm/SoftwareEngineering/README.md

 Now there are very few functions with zero arguments.
 These are the easiest, they always behave the same way.
 There’s not much to test.
 The more function arguments a function has, the more functionality it can contain.
 Yet at the same time the more complex it will become.

 Try to have at most 3 function arguments.
 This shouldn’t be a big burden.
 A plumber manages to carry all his stuff with only two hands, thanks to the invention of the tool box.
 Why shouldn't we be able to juggle everything within 3 arguments?
-We can use our equivalent to a toolbox: the dataclass (python) or struct (C++).
+We can use our equivalent to a toolbox: the data class (python) or struct (C++).
 If you don’t know how to pack all the variables you need into three struct objects, it’s time you reconsider the function design.

 In classes the number of arguments issue becomes even worse.
 Methods can access additionally all the class variables.
 The equation is very simple,